joergschwarzwaelder/hhc2020/Objective-6/README.md

 > RFC 7465 up here!
 I leave it to the elves to determine which one!
 I
 > can't believe the Splunk folks put it in their talk!

 The reference to RFC 7465 (Prohibiting RC4 Cipher Suites) gives an idea on the used Cipher.
-The KringleCon [Splunk talk](https://youtu.be/RxVgEFt08kU?t=1121) show the passphrase.
+The KringleCon [Splunk talk](https://youtu.be/RxVgEFt08kU?t=1121) shows the passphrase.
 Decoding in [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Base64%28%27A-Za-z0-9+/=%27,true%29RC4%28%7B%27option%27:%27UTF8%27,%27string%27:%27Stay%20Frosty%27%7D,%27Latin1%27,%27Latin1%27%29&input=N0ZYalAxbHlmS2J5REsvTUNoeWYzNmg3) shows the solution: **The Lollipop Guild**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NTcyNTI5MCwyNzAyMDc5NzcsLTE5NT
+eyJoaXN0b3J5IjpbNjM2NjMzMDgzLDI3MDIwNzk3NywtMTk1Mj
-IzNTA3NTQsLTE1NTE2ODUxNDJdfQ==
+M1MDc1NCwtMTU1MTY4NTE0Ml19
 -->